Supercell: North America

+In Mexico, the tallest non-tropical thunderstorm on record occurred as a high-topped supercell near Nueva Rosita, Coahuila on May 24, 2016.
+This storm was recorded at a height of 68000 ft and produced lightning as far away as 50–60 mi from the center.

 South Africa

 South Africa witnesses several supercell thunderstorms each year with the inclusion of isolated tornadoes.
 On most occasions these tornadoes occur in open farmlands and rarely cause damage to property, as such many of the tornadoes which do occur in South Africa are not reported.
 The majority of supercells develop in the central, northern, and north eastern parts of the country.
 The Free State, Gauteng, and Kwazulu Natal are typically the provinces where these storms are most commonly experienced, though supercell activity is not limited to these provinces.
 On occasion, hail reaches sizes in excess of golf balls, and tornadoes, though rare, also occur.

 On 6 May 2009, a well-defined hook echo was noticed on local South African radars, along with satellite imagery this supported the presence of a strong supercell storm.
 Reports from the area indicated heavy rains, winds and large hail.

 On October 2, 2011, two devastating tornadoes tore through two separate parts of South Africa on the same day, hours apart from each other.
 The first, classified as an EF2 hit Meqheleng, the informal settlement outside Ficksburg, Free State which devastated shacks and homes, uprooted trees, and killed one small child.
 The second, which hit the informal settlement of Duduza, Nigel in the Gauteng province, also classified as EF2 hit hours apart from the one that struck Ficksburg.
 This tornado completely devastated parts of the informal settlement and killed two children, destroying shacks and RDP homes.